Helping you grow closer to God

 So, you need to do what those good Berean Christians do: Examine the Scriptures after you hear what I say.
 Look at these passages and say, Hmm, does this make sense?
 Does it line up with God’s Word?
 And spiritual gifts are not an area for disunity or argumentation.
 The whole goal is – what?
 Build each other up in love.

 And so, what I want to say is, one, every believer has one primary motivational gift.
-And those are found in Romans 12:6-8.
-And then, I’m gonna argue that we’re to concentrate on discovering and developing this gift.
+And those are found in Romans 12, verses 6 through 8.
+And then, I’m going to argue that we’re to concentrate on discovering and developing this gift.
 The second thing that I’ll argue is that the motivational gift, out of Romans 12 – this driver ability – can express itself through a variety of ministry gifts.
 And we find the ministry gifts in Ephesians 4, and 1 Corinthians 12:28, and following.
 And third, when we exercise our motivational gift through our ministry gift, the Holy Spirit then determines what manifestation, or impact, the believer will receive.

 Then, notice this command: “If a man’s gift is prophesying, let him use it into the proportion of his faith.
 If it’s in serving, let him serve.
 If it’s in teaching, let him teach.
 If it’s encouraging, let him encourage.
 If it’s in contributing to the needs of the saints, let him give generously.
 If it’s in leadership, let him govern diligently.
 If it’s in showing mercy, let him do it cheerfully.”

 Now, notice the little phrase “let him,” “let him,” “let him,” “let him.”
 You might put a little line under that in your Bible.
 Kenneth Wuest talks about this.
 He says, “It’s the locative of sphere, grammatically.”
 And what he means by that is that the idea is that the one with the gift, for example, of teaching, should remain within the exercise of the sphere of that gift.